Twipped/CurvyAndTrans.com/README.md

 ## Usage

+This readme assumes that you are already familiar with Node.js and the NPM ecosystem.

 If you wish to re-used this blogging engine, download this repository and run `npm install` from inside the project root.
+You will need to have the `gulp-cli` utility installed via `npm install -g gulp-cli`.
 You _must_ remove the contents of the `posts` folder, as this content is not licensed for reuse.
 You will also need to edit the `package.json` with the relevant site info.

 **Commands:**